 The amount of patient exposure dose in diagnostic dental CBCT examination remains an important issue.
 Several studies have demonstrated that CBCT's have higher radiation dose compared to intra-oral or extra-oral conventional methods of X-ray.
 For instance, Grünheid et al. (8) have indicated that CBCT delivers a higher effective dose to the patient than a typical panoramic radiograph by 3.22-6.24 times.
-In another study, Li et al. (7) reported that the effective dose for panoramic radiographs was about 22 uSv and for CBCT examination ranged from 61-134 uSv.
+In another study, Li et al. (7) reported dose for panoramic that the effective radiographs was about 22 μSv and for CBCT from examination ranged 61-134 uSv.
 Nevertheless, all are considered low doses compared to all natural environmental radiation received for life.